KeziahMoselle/draconis-webhook/README.md

 ![Event list](https://i.imgur.com/iOyU6zk.png)

 4. Filter guild events with the `getGuildEvents()` function
-5. Save the events under a `events.json` file, if the file does not exist it assumes it's the first crawl and it will sends ALL the current events to catch up
+5. Save the events under an `events.json` file, if the file does not exist it assumes it's the first crawl and it will sends ALL the current events to catch up
 6. Wait for the interval
 7. Crawl again, diff between the `events.json` and the new JSON and send ONLY the new events
 8. Repeat